 - 1. Remove 3/8-24 x 1 in. capscrew located behind gear cover and under governor arm. - 2.
-Remove spring and plunger with a magnetic tool.
+Remove spring and plunger with a magnet or magnetic tool. - 3.
+Determine proper valve operation by checking the spring and plunger according to the following measurements.